Please confirm that your company belongs to the better half of the private tech market, based on the following criteria:

 Exchange fund structures

-This approach can avoid triggering an immediate taxable sale because there is no fixed-price equity transfer at the time of the exchange.
-Founders get near-term liquidity, reduce single-company risk, and gain exposure to a broader venture portfolio.
-These structures also create a community in which participants are aligned with one another’s outcomes.
+This approach can avoid triggering an immediate taxable sale⁶ because there is no fixed-price equity transfer at the time of the exchange.
+Founders may obtain near-term liquidity, reduce single-company risk, and gain exposure to a broader venture portfolio.
+Participants in a private equity exchange fund become economically aligned across the pooled companies, rather than remaining fully exposed to a single operating outcome.

 Funds like Accumulator focus on this model specifically for later-stage startups, which is why these structures are usually limited to companies with valuations above $100M and recent institutional rounds.